ghc-proposals/ghc-proposals/proposals/0000-or-patterns.rst

 Or patterns can solve this problem like this

 ::

     stringOfT :: T -> Maybe String
     stringOfT (T1 s | T4 s) = Just s
     stringOfT (T2{} | T3{}) = Nothing

-Now we have code reuse, and we get nice warnings next time a new constructor is added.
+Now we have code reuse, and we will get nice warnings next time a new constructor is added.

 Details
 -------